 How to Provide Fair Housing

-Complying with the state fair housing laws can seem challenging, but it doesn’t have to be that way.
+Complying with the state fair housing laws and rules can seem challenging, but it doesn’t have to be that way.
 Here are some simple things you can do to provide fair housing in California:

 • Create non-discriminatory advertising.
 Avoid using discriminatory language in your listing.
 Instead of focusing on the type of tenant you’re looking for, use the space to highlight the amenities and unique characteristics of your property.

 • Be honest.
 Take the time to answer any questions applicants have about the house.
-Refrain from lying about housing availability.
+Refrain from lying about housing availability and refrain from using discrimation.

 • Set a fair rent price.
 Do some market research to ensure you set a fair rate for your rental.
 If you own a multi-family property, avoid charging higher rent only to certain tenants.